Hunv/can2mqtt/README.md

 # HowTo
 Note: This whole readme assumes the following environment:
-- You are running Rasbian on a Raspberry Pi
+- You are running Rasbian on a Raspberry Pi, however any other Linux system should work
-- You are using the user "Pi"
-- You are using a fresh installation of the OS
-- You are using a USBtin device to connect to the CAN Bus (others might work but are not tested by me)
+- You are using a USBtin or PiCAN device to connect to the CAN Bus (others might work)

 ## Install can-utils
 ```